REAN-Foundation/user-analytics/docs/docker.md

     docker compose ps
     ```

-5. Now you may access application at `http://localhost:12345` and Zipkin UI at `http://localhost:9411`.
+5. Now you may access application at `http://localhost:23456` and Zipkin UI at `http://localhost:9411`.
 Test application by sending `Postman` requests.
-You may see thr traces of your requests on Zipkin UI.
+You may see the traces of your requests on Zipkin UI.

 6. To stop and remove all containers, run command:
     ```